-The Board of Governors of St Patrick's Primary School, Eskra have decided that the following criteria shall apply in the order set down 1-4 in selecting pupils for admission in Year 1 in September.
+The Board of Governors of St. Patrick's Primary School, Eskra have decided that the following criteria shall apply in the order set down 1-4 in selecting pupils for admission in Year 1 in September.
 Priority shall be given to children resident in Northern Ireland.
-Priority will be given, in the application of each criterion, to pupils regarded by the Board of Governors, on the basis of supporting evidence from parents and/or statutory agencies, as having special circumstances, (i.e. medical, social, security)
+Priority will be given, in the application of each criterion, to pupils regarded by the Board of Governors, based on supporting evidence from parents and/or statutory agencies, as having special circumstances, (i.e., medical, social, security)

-- 1 Children of compulsory school age who traditionally reside within the Parish of Eskra. - 2 Children of compulsory school age from other Parishes. - 3 Children aged 4 but who have not attained the lower limit of compulsory school age and who traditionally reside in the Parish of Eskra. - 4 Other children aged 4 who have not attained the lower limit of compulsory school age.
+1 Children of compulsory school age who traditionally reside within the Parish of Eskra.

+- 2 Children of compulsory school age from other Parishes. - 3 Children aged 4 but who have not attained the lower limit of compulsory school age and who traditionally reside in the Parish of Eskra. - 4 Other children aged 4 who have not attained the lower limit of compulsory school age.

-In the event of over-subscription in any one of the criteria, taken in order, the following Sub-Criteria will be applied in the order set down.
-If over-subscribed in any one of the Sub-Criteria, taken in order, final selection will be on the basis of closeness of the home to the school as measured by the shortest walking distance.
+In the event of over-subscription in any one of the criteria, taken in order, the following Sub-Criteria will be applied.